bojidar-bg/tina-true-selfhosted-example/README.md

 # TinaCMS *True* Self-hosted example

-This is an example repository exploring a way of achieving a actually self-hosted TinaCMS-powered website, which doesn't depend on centralized cloud services like GitHub, Vercel, Netlify, Cloudinary, and the like.
-Not for the faint of heart, but if you are frustrated with the way TinaCMS has been skirting around the self-hosted issue, this repository might be for you!
+This is an example repository exploring a way of achieving an truly-self-hosted TinaCMS-powered website, which doesn't depend on centralized cloud services like GitHub, Vercel, Netlify, Cloudinary, and the like.
+Not for the faint of heart, but if you are frustrated with the way TinaCMS has been skirting around self-hosting with instructions for running things on top of non-self-hostable services, this repository might be for you!

-To achieve self-hosting, we use:
+To achieve this, we use:

 * [`simple-git`](https://www.npmjs.com/package/simple-git) to access a local fork of the repository (see [`simple-git-provider.ts`](./tina/simple-git-provider.ts))
-* [`classic-level`](https://www.npmjs.com/package/classic-level) to store a local database, with a workaround for [tinacms/tinacms#4492](https://github.com/tinacms/tinacms/issues/4492) (see [`patch-tina-cli.sh`](./patch-tina-cli.sh) and [`database.ts`](./tina/database.ts))
+* [`classic-level`](https://www.npmjs.com/package/classic-level) to store a local database (see [`database.ts`](./tina/database.ts)), with a hacky workaround for [tinacms/tinacms#4492](https://github.com/tinacms/tinacms/issues/4492) (see [`patch-tina-cli.sh`](./patch-tina-cli.sh))
 * [`express`](https://expressjs.com/) for hosting the backend (see [`handler.ts`](./tina/handler.ts))
 * [11ty / Eleventy](https://www.11ty.dev/) for building the static website (see [`eleventy.config.mjs`](./eleventy.config.mjs))